 As their obsession with fame slowly sickens both men, the pointlessness of their rivalry becomes clear.
 And like the unhealthy addiction that neither man can overcome, the film draws the viewer in—but fails to give the kind of satisfying ending most audience members will crave.Starring Hugh Jackman, Christian Bale.
 Theatrical release October 19, 2006.
 Updated February 13, 2012

-The Prestige is rated PG-13 for violence and disturbing images.
+Why is The Prestige rated PG-13?
+The Prestige is rated PG-13 by the MPAA for violence and disturbing images.

 This story of pursuing your passion at all costs is marred by disturbing images of people being drowned, shot, hung and disfigured as well as birds being crushed.
 The tension of deception both on the stage and at home causes some characters to turn to alcohol.
 The film also contains perceived moments of infidelity and brief discussions of sexual encounters.

 What does Michael Caine’s character mean when he says “obsession is a young man’s game”?
 How does Rupert and Alfred’s fixation on being the best affect their lives?
 Why are they unable to walk away from the rivalry?
 Can the pursuit of fame become addictive?